Social & Administrative Pharmacy Graduate Program Admissions

 Since financial assistance is normally decided in the spring, applications should be received by February 1, for fall admission.

 Applicants for the program must possess a U.S. Bachelor's degree or a comparable foreign degree from a recognized college or university.
 In general, preference will be given to candidates who have had professionally-related education, but individuals from other fields such as biology, chemistry, statistics and public health will be considered.
-There is no foreign language requirement.
-The TOEFL score is required of foreign applicants who are non-native English speakers.

 The following should be completed online at the Graduate School website